Marlou16/RepoMarlou/Notes on/WEB PROGRAMMING.md

 ## Information on the Web Programming folder ##

-This Web Programming folder contains the files created during the Udacity Coruses:
+My Web Programming folder contains the files created during the Udacity Coruses:

 	*Intro to HTML and CSS*
 	*JavaScript Basics*